robbdimitrov/router/README.md

 ## Features

-- Access to path params and quary params
+- Access to path params and query params
 - Routing from within the app
 - `Active` class on [Link](./src/router/Link.js) components
 - Fallback case for wildcard/404 page